demanr/Smile-Detector/README.md

 The custom smile haarcascade xml was made with the help of a cascade trainer GUI.
 This project made reference to a youtube livesream by Clever Programmer, which can be found here https://www.youtube.com/watch?v=uLY5JSE5WAU

+# Dataset

+The generated_haarcascade_grey_smile dataset was created using images from the [GENKI4K dataset](https://inc.ucsd.edu/mplab/398/) which were converted to greyscale.
+This dataset was generated using Cascade Trainer GUI.

 # Program use

 If the generated AI is having a hard time reading the face, ensure the face is in a bright area, and no parts are blocked from view.